thomasballinger/dalsegno/readme.md

 Ideas for improvements

+* display most recently run named functions and when they were run, and clicking them rewinds state to that time.
+* pause builtin function
 * stepper debugger: buttons and highlighting source
 * REPL for quickly evaluating expressions in the same environment
 * example of JS interop